NCAR/chromag-pipeline/INSTALLATION.rst

 Stable release
 --------------

-To install the ChroMag pipeline, run this command in your terminal:
+To install the latest stable version of the ChroMag pipeline, run this command in your terminal:

 .. code-block:: console